Staying in Thailand’s vibrant capital

 Casa Nithra Bangkok

-The rooms at Casa Nithra are nicer than you’d expect for the low price.
+The rooms at Casa Nithra are nicer than you’d expect for the low price, with a moody, earthy decor of dark wood and Thai-inspired wall art that feels more boutique hotel than budget stay.

-And the rooftop pool is the perfect finishing touch.
+And the rooftop pool, with views over the Old Town’s rooftops and temple spires, is the perfect finishing touch.

-Khao San Road is just a kilometre away, but an even closer river ferry stop offers easy access to the rest of the city.
+Khao San Road is just a kilometre away, but the hotel sits on a quieter side street, so you get easy access to the action without being in the middle of it.
+There’s also a river ferry stop nearby for easy access to the rest of the city.

 See prices and availability at Casa Nithra Bangkok here (adlink).